×

 Week 2: The economic impact (and potential) of the World Cup global fan base

 With its waves of fans comes opportunities for news coverage, business interests, and community engagement.
-Learn details about the World Cup’s fan bases, when and where they’re expected to be, what their spending habits often are, and the economic impact from past events.
+Learn details about the World Cup’s fan bases, when and where they’re expected to be, what their spending habits often are, and what traveling fans from countries with a deep soccer culture can expect when they arrive in American host cities.
 This session provides the groundwork for you to translate the details into potential opportunities for news, business or community.

 Speakers: